postsharp/Metalama.Documentation/content/conceptual/aspects/testing/aspect-testing.md

 ## Configuring the external diff tool

-By default, the test framework will open your visual diff tool when an aspect test fails, i.e., the expected snapshot is different than the actual one.
+By default, the test framework will open your visual diff tool when an aspect test fails, i.e., the expected snapshot is different from the actual one.
 The feature works thanks to the [DiffEngine](https://github.com/VerifyTests/DiffEngine) project.
 It is most useful when used with [DiffEngineTray](https://github.com/VerifyTests/DiffEngine/blob/main/docs/tray.md).
 Please refer to the documentation of these projects to learn about how to configure them.

 For further configuration settings, use this approach: